 The main A4010 road is within 250m of the site.
+The site has the benefit of an existing access onto Grove Lane, which connects to the A4010.
 The A4010 is the key radial route extending through the Neighbourhood Plan area, and is utilised for access to larger centres such as Aylesbury and High Wycombe for employment and shopping.
 Development may exacerbate traffic and congestion issues on existing road network.